Veluga/Thalia-Backtesting-Tool/Tests/Selenium/README.md

 Some issues may arise due when run on a particularly slow system (most likely driver address checks will fail).
 To counteract this increase the `page_wait` time in `util.py`.

 Tests can be run individually by running the appropriate python scripts.
+If run individually the webdriver/s will not run in headless mode.
+This is done for easy debugging.
 To run all tests on both drivers run the `main_test.py` script.